Helius (freedman)

 Helius (died 69) was a prominent freedman in the time of ancient Roman Emperor Nero.
 He and Patrobius exercised great and pernicious power and influence under Nero.
 Helius was the de facto ruler of Rome in the absence of Nero.

 Early career

 According to Cassius Dio, Helius was an imperial freedman of Claudius, later serving Nero.

 Nero's reign

 Under the reign of emperor Nero (r.
 54–68 AD), Helius was at the head of the imperial court and conducted business on behalf of the emperor.

 The fall of Junius Silanus

 In 54 AD, the first death under the new emperor was that of Junius Silanus, proconsul of Asia.
 Without Nero's knowledge, the murder was planned through the treachery of Agrippina because Silanus was the son of a great-grandson of Augustus.
 The murder was performed by Publius Egnatius Celer, a Roman knight, and Helius, men who had the charge of the emperor's domains in Asia.
 According to Tacitus, they gave the proconsul poison at a banquet, too openly to escape discovery.

-In 54 AD, Helius was in charge of the emperor's domains in Asia, and part of Agrippina's plot to murder the Proconsul of Asia, Junius Silanus.